dspg2019/website_blogdown/content/about/03-apply.md

 Delivered by the Biocomplexity Institute and Initiative at the University of Virginia, SDAD's Data Science for the Public Good program (DSPG) offers a range of unique opportunities to aspiring scholars and future data science practitioners.

 **Make a real impact.** Our student fellows participate in all the laboratory’s project activities --— research that’s fundamentally transforming the way we understand the world.
-As part of the Biocomplexity Institute of Virginia Tech, our projects help guide the creation of resilient cities, inform effective policy responses to public health crises, and uncover key factors that drive industrial innovation.
+As part of the Biocomplexity Institute and Initiative of the University of Virginia, our projects help guide the creation of resilient cities, inform effective policy responses to public health crises, and uncover key factors that drive industrial innovation.

 "All of our projects involved interesting issues with a clear need for statistical expertise, and a direct impact on the communities we worked with."